mlindgren/blog/content/2012-02-03-some-thoughts-on-used-games-and-online-passes.markdown

----
-layout: post
 Title: Some thoughts on used games and online passes
 date: 2012-02-03 23:37
-comments: true
-external-url:
 Category: Technology
-published: true
----
+Slug: some-thoughts-on-used-games-and-online-passes
+Tags: Gaming

 Online passes are becoming more and more ubiquitous in the games industry.
 For those who aren't familiar with the terminology, an online pass is essentially a form of digital rights management designed to discourage and devalue used game sales by tying some game content to unique, one-use codes packaged with new copies of games.
 Online passes are a contentious issue.
 Some feel that they're a perfectly legitimate way for developers and publishers to ensure that they get their cut of each sale, and to reward those who purchase games new.
 Others see them as a violation of consumer rights or contend that they inconvenience customers who <em>do</em> buy new (by requiring them to type in long access codes on game controllers) while being of only dubious value to publishers and developers.

 Most recently, there's been a bit of an uproar over the inclusion of an online pass in <em><a href="http://en.wikipedia.org/wiki/Kingdoms_of_Amalur:_Reckoning">Kingdoms of Amalur: Reckoning</a></em>, a single-player RPG with no online component.
 The pass confers seven extra quests on those who purchase the game new, or deprives those who purchased used of them, depending on your perspective.<!-- PELICAN_END_SUMMARY -->  Before I lay my cards on the table, I'll let Curt Schilling, the founder of the studio behind the game, explain what he sees the purpose of the online pass as:

-<blockquote>That being said, this next part is likely to piss people off, but it's a truth and it's how I feel.
+> That being said, this next part is likely to piss people off, but it's a truth and it's how I feel.
 You can argue the merits and effectiveness of it, but right now it's how it's done and as someone that's as invested as I am in this company, I stand by what has happened.
+>

-DAY 1 DLC, to be extremely and VIVIDLY clear, is FREE, 100% totally FREE, to anyone that buys a new copy of Reckoning, ANYONE.
+> DAY 1 DLC, to be extremely and VIVIDLY clear, is FREE, 100% totally FREE, to anyone that buys a new copy of Reckoning, ANYONE.
+>

-If you don't buy new games you buy them used, and in that case you will have to pay for the Day 1 free DLC content the new copy buyers got for free.
+> If you don't buy new games you buy them used, and in that case you will have to pay for the Day 1 free DLC content the new copy buyers got for free.
+>

-It's clear the intent right?
-To promote early adopters and MUCH MORE IMPORTANT TO ME, REWARD fans and gamers who commit to us with their time and money when it benefits the company.</blockquote>
+> It's clear the intent right?
+To promote early adopters and MUCH MORE IMPORTANT TO ME, REWARD fans and gamers who commit to us with their time and money when it benefits the company.

 You can read the rest of his post <a href="http://forums.reckoning.amalur.com/showthread.php?3063-Did-you-push-back-at-EA-at-all-over-this-Quest-content-gated-by-online-pass.&s=2ba8c3194088140ce6161b0c374691f5&p=52812&viewfull=1#post52812" title="Curt Schilling's post on the Kingdoms of Amalur online pass.">on the Kingdoms of Amalur forum.</a>  I think Curt's position is reasonable and I am sympathetic to the frustration he's clearly feeling; he believes that he's trying to protect his business interests and in the process rewarding loyal fans with free bonus content, and receiving nothing but scorn in return.

 I don't think <em>Kingdoms of Amalur</em>'s online pass is an egregious abuse by any means, but in general,  I do count myself among those who see online passes as an unsettling trend.
 I think consumers have good reason to be suspicious of companies that choose to use online passes.
 There are good arguments for and against online passes, but the most popular arguments in favor of online passes often seem to rely on strawmen and dubious assumptions with no supporting data.
 Jerry Holkins (Tycho) of Penny Arcade <a href="http://penny-arcade.com/2012/01/30/plurality" title="Plurality - Penny Arcade">writes:</a>

-<blockquote>I've been reading a lot his weekend about Fat Cats and how fat they are and how they want your money, but the only choice you get in this matter (aside from the wholly valid "not buying it" choice, of course) is which supposed Fat Cat to enrich.
+> I've been reading a lot his weekend about Fat Cats and how fat they are and how they want your money, but the only choice you get in this matter (aside from the wholly valid "not buying it" choice, of course) is which supposed Fat Cat to enrich.
 You can enrich the people who made the game you are enjoying, or you can enrich people who had nothing to do with the game.
 Policies like this are designed to incentivize new purchases: that is to say, sales.
-We call those sales.</blockquote>
+We call those sales.

 In other words, you're either supporting the developers who produce the games you love, or you're supporting retailers like Gamestop.
 Naturally most consumers would prefer the former, all else being equal; developers are creative entities, focused&mdash;or so we can hope&mdash;on artistic expression before profit.
 Retailers, by contrast, are often viewed as greedy and incidental vestiges of the rapidly dying era of physical media.
 Their services are at best unnecessary, and at worst <a href="http://www.joystiq.com/2011/08/24/gamestop-intentionally-removing-deus-ex-onlive-coupons-from-reta/" title="Gamestop intentionally removing Deus Ex OnLive coupons from retail PC copies - Joystiq">abusive of their customers to an extent that would make an ardent objectivist blush.</a>